BYU-Aeronautics-Club/BYUAeronauticsClub.github.io/_pages/fundamentals/aerodynamics/airfoils.md

 Notice that the points begin at the leading edge, move over the top to the trailing edge, and then jump back to the front to do the bottom.
 Not only will this result in a line right through the middle of the airfoil, but XFLR5 will be unable to work with the data file for analysis.
 The first thing you want to do is copy the data points from the text file given on the UIUC site, and then paste them into an Excel spreadsheet.
 At first, all of the data will be in one column.
 In order to easily rearrange the data, we need to split it into two columns.
 This can be done using the **Text to Columns** function under the "Data" tab.
 Under the data type, select "Delimited", then push "Next".
 Since this data is space delimited, check the box for "Space" and then click "Finish".
 With a few minor adjustments, your data should be in two columns now.

-{% include figure image_path="_pages/fundamentals/aerodynamics/figures/text_to_columns.JPG" caption="Figure 8: Text to Columns function on Excel." %}
+{% include figure image_path="_pages/fundamentals/aerodynamics/figures/text_to_columns.JPG" caption="Figure 8: Text to Columns function in Excel." %}

 The next step is to sort the first section that goes over the top.
 We want this to go from back to front instead of front to back.
 This can be done using the **Sort** function, also under the "Data" tab.
 Highlight the first section, then click the button to sort.
 You will want to sort by Column A (which is the x positions) from "Largest to Smallest", then click "OK".
 Your data should now match up with zeros in the middle.
 Go ahead and delete any empty rows and the extra row of zeros.
 Your data is now properly ordered.

-{% include figure image_path="_pages/fundamentals/aerodynamics/figures/data_sort.JPG" caption="Figure 9: Sort function on Excel." %}
+{% include figure image_path="_pages/fundamentals/aerodynamics/figures/data_sort.JPG" caption="Figure 9: Sort function in Excel." %}

 As a last step, we need to put the data points into a DAT file type.
 To do so, copy the data from Excel into a text editor such as Notepad, and then click File>>Save As.
 Go ahead and name your file, making sure to change the file type dropdown to "All Files".
 Then simply put ".dat" at the end of your file name and save.
 Now your airfoil is ready to be uploaded to XFLR5!